marianalfr/contact-us-skylabers/README.md

 ### Team

 We are a team of five women from very different backgrounds that came together through Adalab Bootcamp in Madrid and this is our first project.
-We are [Marta Cruces](https://github.com/Marta-Cruces), [Laura Carril](https://github.com/carpanla), [Mariana Lerma](https://github.com/marianalfr), [Lucía Herrador](https://github.com/luciaherrrador), y [Ana Sánchez](https://github.com/ana-sanchez)
+We are [Marta Cruces](https://github.com/Marta-Cruces), [Laura Carril](https://github.com/carpanla), [Mariana Lerma](https://github.com/marianalfr), [Lucía Herrador](https://github.com/luciaherrrador), and [Ana Sánchez](https://github.com/ana-sanchez)

 ### MIT License.